 More accurately, in 2004 the NRA ILA published a long list of “Anti-Gun Lobbying Organizations” that included MCC, a Mennonite relief and development agency.

 Who are these groups; what was the issue; and how did MCC staff react?
-My latest Suite 101 article, “Why did the NRA Take Aim at Mennonite Central Committee?“, reveals all.
+I’d written about this for a now-defunct online site, in “Why did the NRA Take Aim at Mennonite Central Committee?“.

 The Bible versus Online Lists or Assault Rifles?

 Although the National Rifle Association ‘s Institute for Legislative Action (NRA ILA) advocates the purchase and use of firearms by law-abiding Americans, their weapon of choice in 2004 was an extensive list of organizations that lobbied for gun control.